HardikDhanani/musically/README.md

   - [ ] A song must start automatically after playing it
   - [x] Can set as default language the current mobile language
   - [ ] Translate everything
+  - [ ] Read songs in batches asynchronously

 ## Settings